Train service

 Omio connects you with over 1,000 transport providers - trains, buses, flights, and more - to simplify your travel planning.

 The journey starts at London St Pancras International.
 Eurostar takes you through the Channel Tunnel to Brussels Midi/Zuid.
-From there, you either continue across Germany by daytime trains or connect to a night train towards Austria.
+From there, you continue across Germany by high-speed trains, or board an ÖBB Nightjet sleeper towards Austria.

 | Option | Typical pattern | Journey time | Best for | Watch-outs |